How are the Vikings paying for all this? With creativity and audacity

 The 12th deal, which the Vikings completed last Saturday, might show them at their boldest, most committed to their vision and most willing to see it through.

-A day before opening their 60th season at home with no fans, they gave a $15.5 million signing bonus — larger than any they’ve awarded to a player not named Cousins — to Dalvin Cook, paying the running back six months before he would hit an open market fractured by the coronavirus pandemic.
+A day before opening their 60th season at home in front of no fans, they gave a $15.5 million signing bonus — larger than any they've awarded to a player not named Cousins — to Dalvin Cook, paying the running back six months before he would hit an open market fractured by the coronavirus pandemic.

 It might take years to determine whether the deal was prudent, but the immediate aftermath revealed the logistical feat it took to bring it to fruition.